top of page

 These exercises suit people who:

 Some examples of exercises are below.
+Exercises on this website are completed at your own risk.
 Remember it's important to exercise safely.
 A physiotherapist can help you decide how to start exercising safely.
 A little bit of exercise more often may work best.

 Level 1 exercises